These two words sum up the power of storytelling and explain why it works—human interest.

-I’ve often said most artists did not choose to become artists, but rather that art selected them to become artists.
+I’ve often said most artists did not choose to become artists; it’s more like art selected them to become artists.
 You know it’s not the simplest career path on multiple levels.
 But you chose it nevertheless because you were compelled to do so.
 Perhaps over the objection of your family who hoped you’d be a teacher, a doctor, or any career with a steady salary.

 Surely, there is some version of what I just said that is your Story.
-You need to flesh it out, make real and find the human interest angle in it.
-Was there a lifechanging moment?
+You need to flesh it out, make it real, and find the human interest angle in it.
+Was there a life-changing moment?
 Did you overcome an unforeseen difficulty?
 Did you receive an opportunity from the most unexpected source?
 What zigs and zags did your path to becoming an artist take?

 It’s an outline waiting for the twists and turns that make it unique to you.
 Every piece of art you make traces back to your origin story of why and how you became an artist.
-You never need to embellish to make it enjoyable.
-You just need to drill down to get the real nuggets.
+It would help if you never embellished to make it enjoyable.
+You need to drill down to get the real nuggets.

 Every Piece of Art Has a Backstory

 Up to now, the conversation is about your backstory, which is essential.
 Storytelling goes beyond and delves into the truth that all art has a backstory.
 Read this 2008 interview, Every Piece of Art Has a Backstory, with the artist Mary Heilmann.
 She discusses her formative years in California, evolution from literature to ceramics to painting; and many inspirations, including video games and roadways.

 There is no guarantee your Story will come easy.
 Sometimes you must dig deep for it.

 Here is a fictional interview showing how to get the heart of the matter:

 You chose to follow Georgia O’Keeffe and use her life and art as an influence.
 Why?